koco19/epi3/NonResponse/Results/README.md

-# Seroprevalence analyses
+# Non-response analyses

-Codes for the analyses to compute the seroprevalence estimates.
+Codes for the non-response analyses.

 ## Structure

-The code is located in the following folders:

-* `/Figures`: Contains the figures included in the paper related to the seroprevalence analyses.
-* `/Results`: Contains the tables with the seroprevalence estimates for the different rounds according to different scenarii.
-* `/Scripts`: Contains the R scripts to compute the seroprevalence estimates and produce the figures.
+The folder `/Scripts` contains the follwing files:

+* `NR_mechanism_MI.xlsx`: Results of the study of the NR mechanism using multiple imputation.
+This table is created from the R script `NonResponse/Scripts/NR_mechanism_MI.R`.
+* `NR_mechanism_NA.xlsx`: Results of the study of the NR mechanism using complete cases and an indicator variable for missingness for the income.
+This table is created from the R script `NonResponse/Scripts/NR_mechanism_NA.R`.

 ## Contact